 Western Gallery curates distinct perspectives of the American West, from abstract to photorealistic and classic to contemporary.
 Our mission is to bring absolutely stellar work of the West to the fore of the art world, broadening the horizon of western art while connecting art lovers to the land, cultures and heritage of western North America.

-I’ve always felt an affinity for the Western landscape.
-Though I grew up not far from the North Texas suburbs I now call home, my parents took my sisters and I on numerous trips to New Mexico and Colorado, including the galleries of Taos and Santa Fe and extended tours of national parks around the Four Corners.
+I’ve always loved the Western landscape.
+Though I grew up in the North Texas suburbs, my parents took my sisters and I on numerous trips to New Mexico and Colorado, including hours spent in the galleries of Taos and Santa Fe and extended tours of national parks around the Four Corners.
 As a teenager, I began scheming my own way to the mountains to snowboard or camp with friends, and as a young adult, I found myself road tripping solo out through Tucson, up the West coast and back down through Montana and Wyoming.
 I’ve always felt the romance of the land.

 Coming of age in Austin, Texas, I felt a similar romance of the West in the music of local country-rock bands or classics like the Byrds, countrified Neil Young and of course, Willie Nelson.
 As a budding musician, I started my own country-rock band, recorded and played shows around Texas, and ultimately moved to Nashville to write songs for radio.

-So I began surrounding myself with western art.
+I began surrounding myself with paintings and prints.
 First one piece, then two, then three… if you’re a collector, you know how it goes.
-Landscapes, wildlife, cowboy and Native American paintings and prints now hang on my walls, bringing the peace, drama and beauty of the open plains, deserts and mountains—as interpreted and expressed by talented artists—into my daily life.
+Now artworks of landscapes, wildlife, cowboys and Native Americans hang on my walls, bringing the peace, drama and beauty of the open plains, deserts and mountains—as interpreted and expressed by talented artists—into my daily life.